AdaCore/spark2014/lrm/source/subprograms.rst

   A1 ..
 An are Boolean expressions involving the initial values of *formal parameters* and *global variables* and

   B1 ..
-Bn are Boolean expressions involving the final values of *formal parameters* and *global variables*.
+Bn are Boolean expressions that may also use the final values of *formal parameters*, *global variables* and results.

-.. note:: RCC: Surely B1 ..
-Bn may also contain initial values?
-   I have also changed "entry value" to "initial value" here, since the latter is used throughout the rest of this chapter.
-Assign: JK to confirm, update, then remove this note.

 The Contract Cases Aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Contract_Cases" and the ``aspect_definition`` must follow